Transform Your Data into a Strategic Asset:

 Besides internal rework to rectify data, there can be a direct bottom-line impact to the business:

-- Inability to invoice correctly
+- Inability to invoice correctly.

-- Increased customer service calls and decreased ability to resolve them
+- Increased customer service calls and decreased ability to resolve them.

-- Revenue loss due to missed business opportunities
+- Revenue loss due to missed business opportunities.

-- Increased exposure to fraud
+- Heightened exposure to fraud and financial risks.

-- Loss of business due to lack of good credit standing
+- Loss of business due to lack of good credit standing.

 Further reading